Agathotoma neglecta

 Agathotoma neglecta is a species of sea snail, a marine gastropod mollusk in the family Mangeliidae.

 Description

 The length of the shell varies between 5 mm and 7.5 mm.

 The ribs are rounded, approximated, transversely elevately striated.
 The color of the shell is rusty brown.

+(Original description) The shell is subfusiform and pale brownish-red, with each whorl featuring eight or nine prominent curved ribs.
+An elevated spiral line runs along the middle of the whorls, becoming obsolete on the body whorl.
+Anteriorly, the shell has several spiral striae.
+The apex is acute, and the spire has moderately convex outlines.
+The shell comprises seven rather convex whorls with a distinct suture.
+The aperture is rather narrow and mostly parallel with the axis of the spire.
+The outer lip is significantly thickened both inside and out, with a narrow sinus.
+The siphonal canal is very short.

 Distribution

-This species occurs in the Pacific Ocean off Panama.
+This species occurs in the Pacific Ocean off Panama and Mexico.